 Links to pages on different aspects of deeds of variation are below the main text of this page.
 You are welcome to give as a quick ring on 01323 406 299 to see if a deed of variation might be appropriate.
 It is a rather technical subject!
 Bear in mind that it is essential that any possible claims against the estate are considered to avoid future complications: we won’t know about them unless you tell us!

-What is the effect of a Deed of Variation?
+What is the effect of a Post Death Deed of Variation?

 A Deed of Variation has the effect of writing the provisions of the variation into the

 terms of the deceased’s Will or the intestacy (no valid Will) for tax or other reasons.
 So they are effective, retrospectively, to the time of death.
 The estate is then charged Inheritance Tax based on the variation.

 The beneficiaries and trustees of a deceased’s estate may wish to rearrange the disposition of the estate for a number of reasons.
 The main ones being either to redirect assets to those who are less well provided for or to save tax, in particular Inheritance Tax.
 To achieve the desired writing back effect that a variation can provide the beneficiaries must complete the deed of variation within two years of the deceased’s death.

 If the deed of variation results in additional IHT being payable by the estate then the personal representatives (executors) dealing with the estate must also join in this statement.
 The executors can only refuse to do so if there are not enough assets to meet the additional liability.

-If a statement to this effect is not given, the redirection of assets will be classed as a PET by the beneficiary or a transfer of value on which further Inheritance Tax may be immediately payable.
-(A PET is a potentially exempt transfer – a potentially taxable gift.
+If a statement to this effect is not given, the redirection of assets will be classed as a Potentially Exempt Transfer (PET) by the beneficiary or a transfer of value on which further Inheritance Tax may be immediately payable.
+(A PET is a potentially taxable gift.
 No immediate tax, but extra IHT could become payable in certain circumstances.)

 Deed of Variation and Capital Gains Tax.